 This course examines the significance of racial, ethnic and other minority group statuses in society.
 Topics include patterns of group relations such as assimilation and segregation; social sources of prejudice; sources and areas of discrimination, such as within education, employment, housing, and the criminal justice system; contemporary issues such as hate groups use of the Internet; and social responses to inequalities, such as the civil rights movement in the United States.
 This course was previously listed as SOC 253.
+Prerequisite: SOC 101 or consent of the instructor.

-SOC 345 - GENDER AND WORK (3 credits)
+SOC 345 - GENDER AND SEXUALITY (3 credits)